 Class 2304 Two-page layout Jr.

 Class 2305 Two-page layout Int.
 Class 2306 Two-page layout Sr.

-1. Seniors shall complete Senior Project on page 32 of manual for a single page layout rather than the specified two-page layout.
-Place information in the e-Record on the Specific Information Page.

-2. Complete activities 1, 2, & 3 in manual and place in record book.

-B. Designated Two-page layout in 8 $\frac{1}{2}$ x 11" or 12" x 12".
-Formatted to go together in a set (a two-page spread) that is coordinated by color and design which follows a theme with good logical order.

-1. Place the two-page layout in an appropriately sized binder in protective archival safe sleeve.

-2. Pages shall contain the following techniques: Juniors; at least two (2) techniques from the album technique list, Intermediates, at least three (3) techniques from the album technique list, Seniors; at least four (4) techniques from the album technique list.

-3. Exhibited in a three-ring binder or scrapbook binder.

-C. Journaling and titling must be included on the two-page layout.

-D. If memorabilia are utilized (including postcards), it must be placed in an archival safe sleeve.

-E. List the techniques used in your story.

-F. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).
+A. Completed e-Record presented in a sturdy binder/notebook.

+- 1. All members will need to complete Technique Reflection Page in Record Book with designated number of techniques based on age.
+Be sure to explain what you learned, how you learned it, and if you included them in final project.
+Examples of techniques not used in final project are to be included in record book, either picture or actual technique. - 2.
+Required activities to include in record book: Jr.: 1 or more, Int.: 2 or more, Sr.: 3 or more. - B. Designated Two-page layout in 8 1⁄2" x 11" or 12" x 12".
+Formatted to go together in a set (a two-page spread) that is coordinated by color and design which follows a theme with good logical order. - 1.
+Place the two-page layout in an appropriately sized binder in protective archival safe sleeve. - 2.
+Pages shall contain techniques from your technique list that you have chosen to use in your project.
+Create pages that are pleasing to the eye, items are not cluttered, and colors are appropriate to subject matter. - 3.
+Must be exhibited in a three-ring binder or scrapbook binder.
+Only submit the two pages to be judged. - C. Journaling and titling must be included on the two-page layout. - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).